 Be OK with not everyone getting you.
 Realize that running a strategy or marketing plan on social media for your business should focus in as an expert in something, the same way a physician will specialize in medicine.
 You don’t get your heart fixed by an orthopedic surgeon, nor does the pediatrician do rounds in the oncology post op.
 The guy who rebuilt my shoulder does shoulders 70% of the time and the remaining 30% he does knees.
 Holy cow, he doesn’t do feet, elbows, the Tommy Johns surgery, prehensiles, just shoulders and knees, and mostly shoulders.

 Why do you think referral business is a common thread for realtors, commercial brokers, financial planners, CPA’s, doctors, restaurants, vacation spots, and on and on?
 Because that person (or team) did so well by others that those people couldn’t help but want to recommend them to their family & friends.
 As with anything else in life, there are always exceptions, but the people who strive to be the exception rarely hit their mark.
 Maybe it’s the brand that catches traction and becomes popular, say a designer.
 Even though you didn’t have rapport and relationship with that designer, there’s a perception to a connection of trust.
 You’ll hear people say things like, “oh i just love Ralph Lauren’s latest styles” They’ve never met him, but certainly have a level of trust in that he’s been consistent in trends, quality, and style.
-The key to all of that is consistent.
+The key to all of that is consistency.
 Are you consistent in what you do and how you do it?
 Are you hot and cold or seasonal or always changing your offense?
 Pick a way you’re going to run and be the freaking Yoda super genius at that thing.
 Dominate your niche.

 Strive to be the one who gets referred, by doing the best job possible by others, for others, like that deal means your next meal.
-If not, your meals will run out at some point as you’ll likely be out of business!

 Cheers to your success!